‘Abortion absolutely is healthcare’: U.S. House panel told as GOP pursues nationwide ban - NewsBreak

 “The overwhelming consensus is that abortion absolutely is healthcare,” Verma said.

+Pennsylvania Capital-Star is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
+Pennsylvania Capital-Star maintains editorial independence.
+Contact Editor John Micek for questions: info@penncapital-star.com .
+Follow Pennsylvania Capital-Star on Facebook and Twitter .

-The post ‘Abortion absolutely is healthcare’: U.S. House panel told as GOP pursues nationwide ban appeared first on Pennsylvania Capital-Star .
+The post ‘Abortion absolutely is healthcare’: U.S. House panel told as GOP pursues nationwide ban appeared first on Arkansas Advocate .

 Comments / 0